finitewave/Finitewave/paper/paper.md

 The repository includes detailed examples, covering the main features of the framework, as well as tutorials demonstrating how Finitewave can be used  for different types of research tasks.
 Our goal is to make Finitewave not only convenient for experienced users but also an accessible and modern entry point into cardiac modeling for students and early-career researchers.

-Despite being a relatively new open-source project, Finitewave has already been used as the primary simulation tool in at least two peer-reviewed publications [@Nezlobinsky_multiparam, @Okenov_comp_based].
+Despite being a relatively new open-source project, Finitewave has already been used as the primary simulation tool in at least two peer-reviewed publications [@Nezlobinsky_multiparam; @Okenov_comp_based].

 # Usage example